Always Start With the Customer

 I had the pleasure of sitting down with Abdel last week to discuss how he approaches innovation, what he looks for in team members, and how to bake this customer-focused approach into an organization’s DNA.

-SJ: When you’re at a cocktail party, how do you describe what you do?
+DI: When you’re at a cocktail party, how do you describe what you do?

 AT: Fundamentally my job is about identifying pain, connecting dots and solving problems for our customers.
 Once I’ve found customer pain my job becomes to give my company and team the necessary toolkit to solve the problem effectively, ultimately in a way that provides ROI for the business.

-SJ: How would you describe your approach to leading an innovation team?
+DI: How would you describe your approach to leading an innovation team?

 AT: I always try to leverage cross-functional teams.
 The biggest trap I see for large companies is falling into a silo mentality.
 In order to avoid silos you need to have people from different departments, different skillsets.
 Strong technical team members, strong strategic team members, strong business and operations team members.